stylegan-human/StyleGAN-Human/docs/Dataset.md

 ## Data Sources
 Images are collected in two main ways:
 1) From the Internet.
 We developed a crawler tool with an official API, mainly downloading images from Flickr, Pixabay and Pexels.
-Images were collected under the CC0 license.
+So you need to meet all the following licenses when using the dataset: CC0, [Pixabay License](https://pixabay.com/service/license/), and [Pexels Licenses](https://www.pexels.com/license/).
 2) From the data providers.
 We purchased images from databases of individual photographers, modeling agencies and other suppliers.
 Images were reviewed by our legal team prior to purchase to ensure permission for use in research.